particle-iot/docs/src/content/getting-started/cloud/location.md

 cell tower information or Wi-Fi access points, Location Fusion will be done, at a cost of {{dataOperationsForLocation}} data operations.
 If location can be determined by Location Fusion, a `loc-enhanced` event will be generated.

+The [LocationFusionRK](https://github.com/rickkas7/LocationFusionRK) can be used to provide Tracker-like location services non-Tracker devices.

 ### Non-Tracker devices with GNSS capabilities

 #### M-SoM